system76/tech-docs/src/models/thelio-major-b2/repairs.md

 ## Removing the GPU

-GPU Removal is a multi-step process, but it is not complicated.
-A cross-head (Phillips) screwdriver may be helpful, as well as a wooden or plastic (non-conductive) tool for reaching between components.
+For this procedure, a cross-head (Phillips) screwdriver may be helpful, as well as a wooden or plastic (non-conductive) tool for reaching between components.
 A pencil, ruler, chopsticks or a plastic computer repair tool will work well. **Do not use anything made of metal.**

 **Tools required:** Fingers or Cross-head (Phillips) screwdriver, a tool for pressing the GPU release bracket (non-conductive).